Morr0/Atheer/ROADMAP.md

 # Atheer
 ## Roadmap:
 ### List of things to work on:
-- Word counter auto generated after each add/update of article
 - Revamp the article add/edit editor and make it cleaner
+- Correct scheduled articles releaser to get articles older than today in a transaction
+- Revamp the UI of series
 - Revamp the controllers for article/series
-- Correct scheduled articles releaser to get articles older than today in a transaction
 - Commenting system
 -